emoose/iQueTool/README.md

    -x - extracts all files from NAND
-   -xi (-extractids) <comma-delimited-ids> - extract inodes with these indexes -xk (-extractkernel) - extract secure-kernel from NAND
+   -xi (-extractids) <comma-delimited-ids> - extract inodes with these indexes -xk (-extractkernel) - extract secure-kernel from NAND -fs (-showallfs) - shows info about all found FS blocks

    -sc (-skipchecksums) - skip verifying FS checksums -bd (-baddump) - will try reading inodes with a 0x10 byte offset